 France, I hope this helps you.
 If you need further clarification just drop me a line and we will tweak it together so that it works for you.
 I have 2 posts that might be of interest to you before you get started with this project.

-You can also check out my Pinterest Board for more tips and suggestions on organizing storage spaces.
+You can also check out myfor more tips and suggestions on organizing storage spaces.

 Free Professional Organizing Advice for you!